I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Davenport boys’ father, a policeman, was interested in spiritualism, a movement that started in Hydesville, New York.

 In 1848, Margaretta (Maggie) Fox, 14, and her sister Kate, 11, shared a bedroom in a farmhouse near Hydesville.
 They told of hearing knocks on walls and furniture.
-A skeptical neighbour heard about the claims and she went to the house to look into the frightening events.
+A skeptical neighbour heard about the claims and went to the house to look into the frightening events.

 Karen Abbott (Smithsonian Magazine) relates how the youngsters' mother, Margaret, worked to convince the neighbour that there were spirits in the house.
 She “began the demonstration.
 ‘Now count five,’ she ordered, and the room shook with the sound of five heavy thuds.